 Ingredients

-- Combine the watermelon, pineapple, lime juice, and cilantro in a small bowl and toss gently to combine.
+1. Combine the watermelon, pineapple, lime juice, cilantro and jalapeno in a small bowl and toss gently to combine.

-- Pat excess moisture from the tuna steaks with a paper towel, and rub a few drops of olive or vegetable oil on each side.
-Season both sides with a pinch of salt and pepper.
-On a grill over high heat, place the tuna steaks and allow them to remain for 2-3 minutes without moving.
-Rotate the steaks 180˚ to create crosshatch grill marks and let cook for another minute.
-Flip the tuna steaks and allow to cook for 2 minutes, then repeat the rotation and allow to cook for another 2-3 minutes for medium-rare.
-If you desire a more well-done steak, reduce the heat to medium low, lower the grill lid, and allow to cook for another 3-4 minutes or until the tuna is opaque throughout.
+3. On a grill over high heat, place the tuna steaks and allow them to remain for 2-3 minutes without moving.
+Flip the tuna steaks and allow to cook until it reaches a minimum internal temperature of 125ºF (3-5 minutes).
+If you desire a more well-done steak, reduce the heat to medium low, lower the grill lid, and allow to cook until opaque (3-4 minutes).

-- Allow the tuna to rest for 2-3 minutes before serving.
-Top with the salsa and serve with a wedge of lime.
+4. Allow the tuna to rest for 2-3 minutes before serving.
+Top with the salsa.